jameslawler/google-sheets-bot/README.md

 # Google Sheets Bot (Google App Engine)

+## ATTENTION

+This code does not authenticate with Google since changes were made to the Google authentication API.
+It will be updated as soon as possible.

+## Introduction

 This python application is a Google Sheets driven bot that posts regular messages to Twitter by combining various pieces of data from a set of Google Sheets.